kapilt/juju-digitalocean/README.rst

 And we can destroy the entire environment via::

   $ juju docean destroy-environment

+destroy-environment also takes a --force option which only uses the digital ocean api.
+Its helpful if state server or other machines are killed independently of juju.

 All commands have builtin help facilities and accept a -v option which will print verbose output while running.